How Vogue Fitness grew to become of the top CrossFit gyms in the UAE?

 She notes that being in an environment where staff can be supported as athletes makes a huge difference to the working conditions.
 “We get competition leave, which doesn’t come out of our annual leave because we’re representing the company, and just being around the other athletes makes it a really good environment to stay focused,” she says.

-The good news for current and aspiring members is that prices have stayed the same since Vogue Fitness opened, other than the addition of VAT, as Graham and Hegarty stay resolved to keeping things affordable, and to respect and reward loyalty.
+The good news for current and aspiring members is that prices have stayed the same since Vogue Fitness opened, other than the addition of VAT, as Graham and Hegarty stay resolved to keep things affordable, and to respect and reward loyalty.